What Is Tri Tip?

 Beef grading is based primarily on marbling and the maturity of the animal.
 For tri tip, grade matters.

-Don’t confuse “Angus” with a quality grade.
-Angus is a breed, not a grade.
-An “Angus” tri tip can be Select, Choice, or Prime.
-Always check the actual USDA grade on the label.
+“Angus” is a breed, not a grade.
+An Angus tri tip can be Select, Choice, or Prime.
+The label that matters is the USDA shield, not the breed name.

 Where to Buy